Visual-Computing/DynamicExplorationGraph/readme.md

 ## Reproduction

-Please visit the cpp directory for more information about the parameters settings of the graphs and how to reproduce the crEG values.
+In order to reproduce our results please checkout the `\cpp\` directory and its readme file for more information about the parameters settings of the graphs.

 ## Pre-build continuous refining Exploration Graph